Skip to main content

 Is the 20th arrondissement a good choice for a first property purchase in Paris?

-The 20th arrondissement remains one of the most affordable in Paris intra-muros with average prices around 8,200 euros/sqm in 2026.
-The Menilmontant and Jourdain neighbourhoods offer good value for money with a dynamic local life, well-served transport (lines 2, 3, 11) and appreciation potential linked to ongoing urban projects.
+The 20th arrondissement remains one of the most affordable in central Paris, with average prices around 8,200 euros/sqm in 2026.
+Ménilmontant and Jourdain offer good value for money, with lively local life, transport on lines 2, 3 and 11, and appreciation potential tied to ongoing urban projects.

-What deposit is needed to buy a 2-bedroom in the 20th arrondissement?
+What deposit is needed to buy a two-room flat in the 20th arrondissement?

-How long does it take to find a first apartment in Paris with a property hunter?
+How long does it take to find a first flat in Paris with a property hunter?

-The average duration for a first-time buyer is 6 to 10 weeks with a property hunter.
+The average for a first-time buyer is 6 to 10 weeks with a property hunter.
 The timeline depends on the budget, flexibility on location and the buyer's responsiveness.
-In this mission, the property was found in 7 weeks despite a tight budget of 300,000 euros.
+On this mission, the property was found in 7 weeks despite a tight budget of 300,000 euros.